shaik-md-musayyeb/lab-ipl-teams/README.md

 - `website` of the team.
 - `phoneNumber` of the team.
-- `image` depicts the IPL team badge(logo).
+- `image` depicts the IPL team badge(logo). after clone the project first u build npm install --save-dev @angular-devkit/build-angular use this commend,, ok sir,, after sucessful installation is the project runs sucessfully,, isn't it sir.. after build its work,, ok sir,, does I need to install other dependencies after this .. other dependencies means

 You can find the full list of [IPL TEAMS](https://www.iplt20.com/) on google.
 In our application we have to show at least six of them.
 The result could be something like this: